mtov/engsoftmoderna/en/chapter1.md

 and advertising.

-Given the crucial role software plays in our society, it's unsurprising that a field of Computer Science focuses on proposing solutions for the development of software systems, particularly large and complex ones.
+Given the crucial role software plays in our society, it's unsurprising that there is a field of Computer Science that focuses on proposing solutions for the development of software systems, particularly large and complex ones.
 This field is known as **Software Engineering**.

 Software Engineering is concerned with the systematic, disciplined,